OpenNMT/OpenNMT-tf/docs/vocabulary.md

 # Vocabulary

 For text inputs, vocabulary files should be provided in the data configuration.
 A vocabulary file is a simple text file with **one token per line**.
-It shoud starts with these 3 special tokens:
+It should start with these 3 special tokens:

 ```text
 <blank>